Intr0nix/notes/learning_notes.md

 - **x/1i $eip** - examine 1 instruction at the instruction pointer
 - **x/8wx $esp** - examine 8 words as hex at the stack pointer
 - **x/s $esp** - examine stack as string
+- **find start_addr, +9999999, "string"** - displays addresses in that memory field, that contain the given string

 ### radare 2